Skip to content

 $ref: "#/components/schemas/Product"

-Without the x-gram extension, the tool name would have been ecommerce_e_commerce_v1_product and the tool description would have been "Get a product by its ID".
-This would have resulted in a poor quality tool.
-With the help of the extension, we are able to augment the name and description without tampering with the original information in the document.
+Without the x-gram extension, the generated tool would be named ecommerce_e_commerce_v1_product, and have the description "Get a product by its ID", resulting in a poor quality tool.
+The x-gram extension allows you to customize a tool’s name and description without altering the original information in the OpenAPI document.